European shares hover near record highs; commodity stocks weigh

 “What is important is the fact that they are all temporary and that the rebound in German industry is set to continue, only not necessarily following a straight line,” Carsten Brzeski, global head of macro at Dutch bank ING, wrote in a note.

-Italian lender Unicredit (CRDI.MI) jumped 2.6% after Jefferies upgraded the stock to "buy" from "hold".
+Italian lender Unicredit jumped 2.6% after Jefferies upgraded the stock to “buy” from “hold”.

-French vouchers and cards provider Edenred (EDEN.PA) rose 2.7% after Deutsche Bank upgraded the stock to "buy".
+French vouchers and cards provider Edenred rose 2.7% after Deutsche Bank upgraded the stock to “buy”.

 Our Standards: The Thomson Reuters Trust Principles.